Currency

 Dominican Peso Bills

 The Dominican peso (DOP, RD$) is the official currency.
-Bills come in six denominations.
-Approximate values shown in 🇺🇸 US Dollar.
+Bills come in six denominations. 🇺🇸 US Dollar.

 RD$